JHoelli/Semantic-Meaningfulness/README.md

 For a step to step guide on how to run the eperiments, we refer the reader to ./experiments/Readme.md.

 ## Install:
-Due to its dependency on [CARLA](https://github.com/carla-recourse/CARLA) Clone this repository and install via pip.
+Due to its dependency on [CARLA](https://github.com/carla-recourse/CARLA) our code works best with python 3.7.
+Clone this repository and install via pip.

 ```shell